February 7th, 2019

 One of the best summer programs we've seen is the Study China program, offered by the University of Manchester and funded by the British Council.
 You'd need to pay for your own flights and visa, but all in-country costs are covered, including an intensive Chinese language program and lots of excursions.

-If you're looking for a gap year or even full degree abroad, check out the huge list of scholarships on CUCAS.
-Whether you want to spend a gap year learning the Chinese language, fancy a year abroad during your degree, or want to do your undergrad/ masters/ PhD in China they've got a scholarship for you!
+If you're looking for a gap year or even full degree abroad, check out the huge list of scholarships on CUCAS (top tip: get $5 off your CUCAS application fee with code 1887*QILNR).
+Whether you want to spend a summer or semester learning the Chinese language, fancy a year abroad during your degree, or want to do your whole undergrad/ masters/ PhD in China they've got a program for you!

 3. Volunteer at a summer camp